tinybirdco/games-analytics/README.md

     `column_00` String
 ```

-I'd change the `column_00` name to someting like `value`
+I changed change the `column_00` name to  `value` before pushing

 ### Ingesting data to Tinybird

-For the rest of this I assumed your data is in NDJSON file.

 Create the Data Source on your Tinybird account running `tb push datasources/gameplays_string.datasource`:

-Append data to it running `tb datasource append gameplays_string gameplays_string.csv`.
-You'll see this then:
+Append data for may to it running `tb datasource append https://storage.googleapis.com/tinybird-assets/datasets/demos/games-analytics/gameplays.csv`

-### Extracting data from the gameplays_string Data Source
+### Extracting data from the gameplays_string Data Source into different columns and materializing the result

 The `gameplays_string` Data Source has a String column where we store a JSON per gameplay.
 A Pipe like this extract each value from that JSON into a separate column: